 Motion Activated Flood Lights

 If you don’t already have motion-activated floodlights, you should invest in them.
 If you buy the LED ones, they may cost you a little more upfront but will save on energy cost in the long run.
 Plus the LED bulbs last for a long time.
+You can hire a local electrician to install the lighting for you or you can do it yourself.
+Some lighting are easier to install than others.

 Ensure you have a few of these type of lights around your house.
 If someone tries to walk up to your house at night, the lights will turn on and light up the area.
 Thieves usually run away, not knowing if someone was home and turned on the light or not.